Updated for 2023!

 Linux systems release updates frequently.
 So, it’s hard to keep track of all of them.
 This is why you should use automated patch management tools.
 Also, have monitoring in place to alert you when a system is out of date.
 If you are not updating your server or even updating them manually, you may miss important security updates.
 As a result, your servers will be at risk.
 Hackers often scan for vulnerable systems within hours of an issue being disclosed.
 So rapid response is the key to safety.

 If you cannot automate your updates, then create a schedule to update your system.
 We believe weekly checks work best, but for older OS versions you can do them monthly.
 You need to monitor release notices from your distribution so you are aware of any major security threats.
-To help you, you can set a checklist to start every time a new update comes live.
+To help you, you can set a run to start every time a new update comes live.

 Changing passwords on a regular basis reduces the danger of live passwords falling into the hands of a hacker.
 You should change passwords every 3 to 6 months.
 But if you have given out passwords to others for any reason, consider changing them after the people you gave it to are done with their work.
 With our Departments & Locations feature you can set this activity private so nobody that doesn’t need to, sees when the passwords are changed.
 Therefore, your servers will be safer.